AutonomousDrivingExaminer/mats-gym/README.md

 MATS-Gym is a [PettingZoo](https://pettingzoo.farama.org/index.html) environment for training and evaluating autonomous driving agents in CARLA.
 Environments can be created from scenarios that are implemented as [ScenarioRunner](https://github.com/carla-simulator/scenario_runner) scenarios, allowing to leverage a large number of existing driving scenarios.
-Furthermore, we provide an integration with [Scenic](https://github.com/BerkeleyLearnVerify/Scenic) to which allows us to sample scenarios from Scenic specifications.
+Furthermore, we provide an integration with [Scenic](https://github.com/BerkeleyLearnVerify/Scenic) which allows us to sample scenarios from Scenic specifications.

 ## Main Features
 - Supports multiple scenario specification standards: